 Group therapy: Group therapy is another key component of the inpatient treatment process.
 These sessions are held on a daily basis where you will meet with other patients to discuss a variety of topics.
 Three days each week these groups are facilitated by licensed therapists, at which time they may choose to provide a more structured environment for the sessions.
 In addition to these group sessions, rehabilitation groups are held twice daily and recreational groups are held at a minimum of three days per week.

-Family therapy: At Valley Behavioral, we recognize how crucial the role of family involvement is in order for any type of treatment to be successful.
+Family therapy: At Valley Behavioral Health System in Fort Smith, Arkansas, we recognize how crucial the role of family involvement is in order for any type of treatment to be successful.
 During inpatient treatment, family therapy sessions occur once each week.
-However, if you request additional sessions, they will be held at the discretion of your therapist, depending on whether or not he or she believes that it will benefit your treatment process.
+However, if you request additional sessions, they will be held at the discretion of your therapist, depending on whether or not he or she believes that it will benefit your rehab process.
 Family visitation time is made available twice per week during your stay, but family members are able to call you at any time.

 Experiential therapy: In an attempt to incorporate all aspects of our patients’ well-being into the treatment process, we offer therapeutic recreational programs that are meant to assess, educate, and assist patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include arts and crafts, sports, games, and various relaxation activities.